taskctl/taskctl/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/trntv/wilson)](https://goreportcard.com/report/github.com/trntv/wilson)

 # Wilson - routine tasks automation toolkit
-Willows allows you to get rid of a bunch of bash scripts and to design you workflow pipelines in nice and neat with way with yaml files.
-Wilson's automation based on four concepts:
+Willows allows you to get rid of a bunch of bash scripts and to design you workflow pipelines in nice and neat way in yaml files.
+With Wilson you can design pipelines which are directed acyclic graphs that are made up of tasks and their dependencies on each other.
+Automation is based on four concepts:
 1. Execution context
 2. Task
 3. Pipeline that describes set of tasks to run
 4. Optional watcher that listens for filesystem events and trigger tasks

 ## Install
 ### MacOS